biicode/docs/install/development_tools/rpi/rpi_linux.rst

 .. code-block:: bash

-	$ sudo apt-get install git-core pi
+	$ sudo apt-get install git-core

-For biicode download and configure everything for you, you just have to run the ``bii setup:rpi`` command:
+biicode download and configure everything for you, you just have to run the ``bii setup:rpi`` command:

 .. code-block:: bash